Madame Roland: Fall of the Girondins

-In December 1792, Madame Roland had to appear before the National Convention (the new Legislative Assembly) on charges of corresponding with aristocrats who had fled to England.
+In December 1792, Madame Roland had to appear before the National Convention, the new legislative body, on charges of corresponding with aristocrats who had fled to England.
 She defended herself so well that the deputies applauded — the public gallery remained silent.
 Her reputation among the people of Paris was poor and there were fears of an assassination attempt; for her own safety she no longer went out into the streets.
 She slept with a loaded gun within reach; in case of an attack she wanted to be able to end her life, so as not to fall into the hands of the sans-culottes alive.

 Political relations were strained further because of the trial of the king and disagreements about the punishment that should be imposed on him.
 Most Girondin deputies voted against the death penalty, or at least against an immediate execution of the king.
 Madame Roland's letters indicate that she too was against the death sentence.
 After the execution of Louis XVI on January 21, 1793, Jean-Marie Roland resigned as minister.
 The reasons are not entirely clear — possibly he resigned in protest against the execution, but possibly also because the work load, the ongoing personal and political attacks by the radicals, and the marital problems had become too much for him.
 Almost immediately, his papers were confiscated and an investigation was started into his actions as minister.
 The Rolands were also forbidden to leave Paris.

 In April of that year, Robespierre openly accused the Girondins of betraying the Revolution.
 A few weeks later, on May 31, a "revolutionary committee" (possibly set up by the Paris Commune) made an attempt to arrest Roland.
 He managed to escape.
 After hiding with the Rolands' friend the naturalist Bosc d'Antic in a former priory in the forest of Montmorency, he fled to Amiens and from there to Rouen.
 Madame Roland refused to flee or go into hiding; she even went to the Convention to personally protest against the attempted arrest of her husband.
 In her memoirs she does not fully explain why she acted the way she did.
 Possibly she was convinced that there was no legal basis to arrest her, but in the early morning of June 1, 1793 she was arrested at her home and transferred to the prison in the abbey of Saint-Germain-des-Prés.

 The radical anti-feminist newspaper Le Père Duchesne falsely claimed she had confessed to counter-revolutionary activities.
 In her writings she describes the caricaturing of her female body typical of Père Duchesne style of writing: "I was not only transformed into a counter-revolutionary, but into a toothless old hag, and they finished by making me cry about my sins while expecting me to expiate them on the guillotine."

-She was the first prominent Girondin to be incarcerated.
-A wave of arrests followed.
+She was the first prominent Girondin to be incarcerated, and soon a wave of arrests followed.
 A number of Girondin politicians, including Buzot, managed to escape from Paris.